OpenClassrooms-Student-Center/Project-10-Bank-API/.github/ISSUE_TEMPLATE/login-feature.md

 - [ ] Navigate to the login page (`/login`)
 - [ ] Fill out credentials
+- [ ] Login to the back-end API with JWT tokens for authentication
 - [ ] Successfully navigate to a profile page (`/profile`)